aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/20-create-project/300-structure.md

         hello.grant_read(user)
 ```

-As you can see, our app was created with a sample CDK stack
+As you can see, our app was created with two instances of our sample CDK stack
 (`HelloStack`).

-The stack includes:
+The stacks includes:

 - SQS Queue (`new sqs.Queue`)
 - SNS Topic (`new sns.Topic`)